DopplerHQ/node-client/README.md

 ```

 If there are differences between the values your local environment sets and the ones on Doppler, the client will use the ones provided by Doppler.
-You can override this behavior by passing in a second argument to the `get(key_name, priority)` method that sets the priority to favor your local enviroment.
+You can override this behavior by passing in a second argument to the `get(key_name, priority)` method that sets the priority to favor your local environment.

 For example: